Chott Ech Chergui

 Chott Ech Chergui (شط الشرقي) is a large endorheic salt lake in Saïda Province, northwestern Algeria.
 It is located at 34.35°N 0.5°E in the level terrain of the Hautes Plaines region between the Tell Atlas and the Saharan Atlas and is one of the largest lakes in Algeria.

 Ecology

-The Chott Ech Chergui has an area of about 2000 km² where water collects during the wet season, forming a number of large shallow salt lakes which become salt flats as they dry.
+Chott Ech Chergui has an area of about 2000 km2 where water collects during the wet season, forming a number of large shallow salt lakes which become salt flats as they dry.
 The lake area has a length of about 160 km from ENE to WSW and lies at an average elevation of 1000 m.

 Chott Ech Chergui has been designated a Ramsar wetland of international importance.
-The Ramsar site has an area of 8555 km² and is the natural environment for a number of threatened and vulnerable animal and plant species.
+The Ramsar site has an area of 8555 km2 and is the natural environment for a number of threatened and vulnerable animal and plant species.